xpqz/documentation/object-reference-guide/docs/object-reference/a-z/root.md

 2. This flag may be changed dynamically using the **Options/Object Syntax/Expose Root Properties** menu item on the Session or using `2401⌶`.
 If the workspace is subsequently saved, the current value of the flag is saved with it.
 3. The value of the flag in a `CLEAR WS` is determined by the PropertyExposeRoot parameter.
 Under Windows, this parameter is associated with the **Expose properties of Root** checkbox on the **Object Syntax** Tab of the **Configuration** dialog box.
 When you change the value of this checkbox and close the **Configuration** dialog by clicking **OK**, the value of the PropertyExposeRoot parameter is immediately updated in the user's section of the Registry.
 However, the value of the flag *in the current workspace* is not changed.
 The PropertyExposeRoot parameter only defines the value of the flag in a `CLEAR WS`, so if you subsequently type `)CLEAR`, the current value of the parameter in the Registry determines whether or not Root members are exposed and sets the flag in the workspace accordingly.

-For further information, see
-UI Guide:

- Session Menubar/Options Menu,
-Installation & Configuration Guide:

-Configuration Dialog/Object Syntax Tab and PropertyExposeRoot Parameter and Language Reference Guide:

-Expose Root PropertiesThe Options Menu on page 1,  PropertyExposeRoot on page 1, and Expose Root Properties on page 1.
+For further information, see [The Options Menu on page 1](../../UserGuide/The%20APL%20Environment/Session%20MenuBar.htm#Options_Menu), [ PropertyExposeRoot on page 1](../../UserGuide/Installation%20and%20Configuration/Configuration%20Parameters.htm#PropertyExposeRoot), and [Expose Root Properties on page 1](../../Language/I%20Beam%20Functions/Expose%20Root%20Properties.htm#ExposeRootPropertiesI-Beam).

 #### Notes: